kao-ky/EV-Renting-App-React-Native/README.md

 ## Description
 ### Common
+For simplicity, these features are implemented:
-For simplicity, user registration function is not provided in both applications.
+- user registration function is not provided in both applications.
   Refer to the `Schema` Section for Users detail.

+- The booking date for the vehicle is default to a random date.

+- A 6-character booking reference upon `Confirmed` status is generated.

 <br/>